koonerts/algo/docs/algo-templates.md

 ## 16. Linked List Reversal

-A common pattern for manipulating linked list orders.
+A common pattern FOR manipulating linked list orders.

 **When to use**: